liatrio/devops-bootcamp/docs/3/code-quality_code-coverage.md

 Please perform the following:
 * Install Node

+        brew install node
 * Install Mocha

+        npm install mocha
 * Install Chai

+        npm install chai
 * Install nyc

+        npm install nyc

+After installing those dependencies take a moment to examine your package.json file.
+Note that chai and nyc are currently in the section called "dependencies".
+This may not be ideal for a production environment, because if you set up a docker file or some other container to work with this file you may end up downloading a bunch of dependencies you don't neccessarily need.

+Try redoing the previous steps, but install the files as a developer dependency.
+Once you have done that take a look at your package.json file.

 ?>Note: When installing Chai and Istanbul with the npm command, use the -D tag to install as a developer dependency.